 Before you take your plant indoors in the fall, give it a good spray with End All.
 Spray from the edge of the bowl inwards, up and around, under the leaves.
 Wear a pair of rubber gloves and a respirator when spraying your plant in order to take proper safety precautions.

 We always have End All in stock year round.

 Unfortunately bugs are a fact of life and can occur on your plants any time of year.
 Of course bugs can attack your plants when outside and can be transferred into your house if you are overwintering your plants.
 Also, bugs and bug eggs can be brought into your house at any time of year.
 Small bugs and their tiny (usually invisible) eggs can be brought into your house by hitching rides on fruits, vegetables and grains that you buy at the grocery store.
-The key is to be vigilant all year round.
+If your plants seem bug-free in the winter and then suddenly bugs appear (especially those annoying, tiny flying fruit flies) then they (or their eggs) have hitched a ride directly from the grocery store to your kitchen.
+The key is to be vigilant all year-round.
 Inspect your plants every week (even in the winter).
 It is much easier to deal with a few insects than a whole swarm of them.